hvinoy/UFO-Data-Sightings-Anlaysis/README.md

 # javascript-challenge
- uses javascript to filter through table data on a webpage
+ Uses javascript to filter through table data on a webpage